Each fellow receives funding and welcomed into a vibrant, lasting community of professional artists and filmmakers.

 The screenplays developed during the program can serve as strong foundations for applying to grants, residencies, and other opportunities.

-StorySeeds marks the beginning of a powerful and transformative filmmaking path.
+StorySeeds marks the beginning of a powerful and transformative filmmaking journey.

 RAVEN JOHNSON